vdaburon/jmeter-elastic-apm/README.md

 </pre>

 ## Version
-Version 1.1 correct the class name in the uber jar.
+Version 1.1 correct the class name in the uber jar and correct REMOVE result

 Version 1.0 first version of this tool.